 Dance and Performing Arts Criticism in Europe

 “Dance and Performing Arts Criticism in Europe” is a new international project that aims to network, and to strengthen the status and expertise of European dance critics.
-Taneční aktuality o.p.s., which runs an online platform called Czech Dance News, will participate in the project Performing Criticism Globally in cooperation with Performing Arts Hub Norway.
+Taneční aktuality o.p.s., which runs an online platform called Czech Dance News, will collaborate with platform Performing Criticism Globally run by Performing Arts Hub Norway.
 The aim is facilitating an intercultural exchange of experiences and exemplary practice in dance criticism.

 The target groups of this collaborative project supported by EEA Grants Culture are to be mainly dance critics and professionals on one hand and the general public and audience members on the other hand with the purpose of establishing a closer link and enlivening a dialogue between the two said parties.